Sexual Violence and Sexual Harassment Policy

 6. Procedural Fairness

-• Addressing complaints of sexual violence and sexual harassment fairly, expeditiously and in a way that mitigates re-traumatization of individuals who have experienced it.
+Toronto Health School is committed to addressing complaints of sexual violence and sexual harassment fairly, promptly, and in a manner that minimizes re-traumatization for individuals who have experienced harm.

 7. Investigating Reports of Sexual Violence and Harassment